Jhon Epam

-Jhon Epam Nwankwo (born 2 May 1983) is an Equatoguinean former footballer who played as a striker.
+Jhon Epam Nwankwo (born 5 May 1983) is an Equatoguinean former footballer who played as a striker.

 Club career

 Epam has played for The Panters F.C. in the Equatoguinean Premier League.
 In 2008, he moved to Spain.
 There, he played for Villaverde Boetticher in the Preferente de la Comunidad de Madrid Group 2).

+Personal life

+Epam also holds Spanish citizenship (his father naturalised in 1997).